Aikiro42/Project-45/docs/branch-changelogs/feat.dyeing.md

 - TODO: make dyes affect magazine particles?
 # New
 - dyeing works now but needs a custom script and items that use that script.
+- The Solarium Alloy mod can now change a weapon's color (if the weapon is properly configured)

 # New (Modders)
 - you can now set magazine particles differently in a way that they're affected by the palette swaps: